 With Bank of America, there is no set overdraft coverage program.
 If you overspend on your account, you should call customer service and see what they can do for you.

 Chase has a program called “Chase Overdraft Assist,” where there are no fees for overdrawing in the amount of $50 or less.
-You can also get an overdraft fee refund if you replace the overdrawn funds within one business day.
+You can also get a refund if you replace the overdrawn funds within one business day.
 This perk is available for all Chase accounts except for “Chase Secure Checking,” “Chase High School Checking,” and “Chase First Checking.”

 Wells Fargo has an overdraft protection service called “Overdraft Rewind.”
 This program waives overdraft fees if sufficient money enters the account by 9:00 am the next day.